Get to Know Charm City

 It's crab, crab and more crab at The Rusty Scupper Restaurant —broiled crab cakes, creamy crab soup, crab bruschetta, crab-stuffed shrimp.
 Even the grilled rockfish has crab meat strewn across the top.
 If you opt for fish or shellfish, order it grilled rather than fried.
 The view of the Inner Harbor is top notch, whether during the day when boats are bobbing on the water or in the evening when lights are twinkling.
 The Scupper even has its own water taxi stop, which is convenient if you're visiting town and staying at a nearby hotel.
 We recommend Sunday brunch; in addition to live jazz, the bountiful spread includes a raw bar with freshly shucked Blue Point oysters, steamed shrimp, mussels, smoked salmon, made-to-order omelets, Old Bay home fries and homemade beignets.

-Not all Baltimore restaurants revolve around seafood, the Lebanese Taverna being a prime case in point.
+Not all local restaurants revolve around seafood, the Lebanese Taverna being a prime case in point.
 If you can't take the thought of one more garlicky, Old Bay-encrusted steamed crab, give this Harbor East establishment a try.
 The sidewalk tables have a nice view of the Inner Harbor East Marina, and the dining room's high ceiling lends a spacious feel.
 The pita bread here is different than the flat, round discs at other Middle Eastern restaurants—puffy, oval-shaped and delivered warm to the table, it's delicious, and perfect for dipping into a bowl of smooth, nutty-flavored hummus.
 Marinated roasted olives flecked with thyme and rosemary have a briny tang.
 Chicken shwarma is a substantial main dish, the carved rotisserie meat served with fragrant long-grained rice, tahini sauce and a zippy garlic puree.
 Desserts like baklava and Lebanese-style doughnuts with honey-saffron syrup are on the sweet side, but you could end the meal with Arabic tea, loose leaves flavored with a touch of cardamom.

-You know what you're getting in Little Italy, and choosing among the many Italian restaurants in this historic neighborhood can be a delightful dilemma.
+You know what you're getting in Little Italy, and choosing among the many nearby restaurants in this historic neighborhood can be a delightful dilemma.
 At Dalesio's Restaurant of Little Italy there's a touch of elegance in the white table linens, dark woods and table lamps in the downstairs dining room, and on a nice summer evening the second-floor balcony is delightful.
 Order the warm Umbrian salad, greens tossed with gorgonzola, walnuts and raisins; it's delicious.
 Pollo Bolognese, a hearty tomato sauce with ground chicken, minced carrots, onions and celery, garlic and red wine, is served over linguine, while mushroom ravioli topped with sun-dried tomatoes in a brown butter sauce is a savory vegetarian entree.
 Regardless of your choice, the house Chianti is a nice accompaniment.

 If you're not tired of Italian, Amicci's is another Little Italy favorite, a casual spot that dishes up old-fashioned comfort food.
 Their signature appetizer is the Pane Rotundo, a round loaf of toasted Italian bread brushed with garlic butter and filled with shrimp in a creamy scampi sauce.
 It's rich and definitely big enough to share among several people.
 The preparations are straight up, like eggplant Parmigiana served with a side of linguine marinara and the house-made gnocchi, plump potato dumplings with strips of prosciutto, fresh spinach and roasted red peppers.
 The Luigi—Italian sausage and shrimp sautéed with zucchini, garlic and mushrooms in marinara sauce—is also tasty.
 Service is fast, and you'll likely be taking leftovers with you.